g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 set policy-options community P3 members 65020:65503
 ```

-Ok, with this, we can go back to the policies and peerings.

-For this situation, we'll accept all the routes between /8 and /24, and we'll add the IX community.
-Let's apply this policy in R1 and R2:
+For our IX peerings, we will accept all routes within the /8 to /24 range and tag them with the IX community.
 ```
 set policy-options policy-statement Entrada-IX term 1 from route-filter 0.0.0.0/0 prefix-length-range /8-/24 set policy-options policy-statement Entrada-IX term 1 then community add IX set policy-options policy-statement Entrada-IX term 1 then accept
 ```
-Now, we need to decide what we'll export to the IX, will be the Customers routes and our DCs' routes.
+Now, we need to define what we will advertise to the IX.
+We want to export our Customer routes and our Data Center (DC) prefixes.

-If you remember our past articles, you know that our DCs have the follow prefixes: DC1 - 172.17.1.0/24, DC2 - 172.17.2.0/24 and DC3 - 172.17.3.0/24.
-To summary the routes, we can aggregate these routes on the prefix 172.17.0.0/22.
+As discussed in previous articles, our DC prefixes are 172.17.1.0/24, 172.17.2.0/24, and 172.17.3.0/24.
+To optimize our routing table, we will summarize these into a single /22 aggregate route.
 ```
 set routing-options aggregate route 172.17.0.0/22 as-path aggregator 65020 10.0.0.1
 set routing-options aggregate route 172.17.0.0/22 discard